 This project is based on the Community Game Development Toolkit, a set of game development tools that I designed that make it easy and fun for communities and individuals to create 3D environments and landscapes using their own drawings, collages, photos and other art materials.
 The goal of this toolkit is to provide a framework for diverse communities to collaboratively explore game design as a means for representing their own traditions, rituals and heritage, regardless of their access to technical skill.

 More info about the Community Game Development Toolkit here.

-Recent and upcoming exhibitions and presentations about Raisin Truck and the Game Development Toolbox include:
+Recent and upcoming exhibitions, presentations and residencies that involve Raisin Truck and the Game Development Toolkit include:

 - #social2021, exhibition at CICA Museum, South Korea - October, 2021